 However, if your normal business operations are being impeded by the locked features then you should seriously consider the possibility of upgrading beyond a free version as long as it fits the company budget.

+If your meetings are impeded by the participant caps or time limits then upgrading is a worthy investment.
 Before you make the jump to a paid plan, be sure to check out the official GetVoIP guide on web conferencing solutions.

-Why You Need Free Video Conferencing Software
+Free Video Conferencing FAQs